maximilian-salomon/mdxplain/docs/tutorials/basic_usage_examples/feature_selection.rst

 Feature Selection
 =================

+.. todo: generally fine; needs streamlining and clarification.
+    Clarify on difference to Data Selector.
+When should each be used?

 Feature selection defines which molecular features (matrix columns) enter your analysis. mdxplain provides a custom parsing syntax that supports residue names, IDs, consensus nomenclature, and logical operations for flexible feature filtering.